clarkritchie/nexus7/README.md

 5. Connect any number of tablets to your computer via a USB hub.

 ### Edit Config File
-Edit the included config file (p7.ini) to include:
+Edit the included sample config file (n7.ini) to include:

-  * Path to adb executable
+  * Path to your adb executable

-  * Path to fastboot executable
+  * Path to your fastboot executable

-  * Path to bootloader
+  * Path to your copy of the bootloader

-  * Path to Android OS image
+  * Path to your copy of the Android OS image

-  * Path to Android OS patch file
+  * Path to your copy of the Android OS patch file

-  * Path to directory of APK files
+  * Path to your directory of APK files

   * Up to 5 files to copy onto the device and their target destination (path) on the tablet